Mississippi Psychology Doctorate Programs

 Jackson State University

 Jackson State University, one of the largest HBCUs in the United States, first offered an APA-accredited Ph.D. in Clinical Psychology in 2001.
-A total of 50 graduates have completed the program since 2009, with 80% going on to earn professional licensure.
+Between 2014 and 2024 a total of 52 graduates completed the program, with 52% going on to earn professional licensure.

 • Institution type: Public